.

 Further Information —

-If you’d like more information on the AVAA Membership & Ethics Committee, please contact the AVAA national office via membership@avaa.org.au or telephone 1300 928 165.
+If you’d like more information on the AVAA Membership & Professional Standards Committee, please contact the AVAA national office via membership@avaa.org.au or telephone 1300 928 165.

 Auction, Valuation & Business News Updates